What to Expect

 HOW LONG DOES THERAPY LAST?

 Counseling lasts as long as you decide it needs to.
 What length of sessions we have, how often we meet or for how many weeks, months, or longer we meet is always your decision.
-When someone wants to work on a specific coping skill or a specific change and they can maintain focus on that one central theme, counseling can be short term such as 6-8 sessions.
-Whereas, if a person wants to explore patterns of issues like poor self care, negative beliefs about themselves that stem from childhood, addiction related issues, chronic illness concerns. long term depression, or unresolved grief, etc., therapy may be longer term.
+When someone wants to work on a specific coping skill or a specific change and they can maintain focus on that one central theme, counseling can be short-term such as 6-8 sessions.
+Whereas, if a person wants to explore patterns of issues like poor self-care, negative beliefs about themselves that stem from childhood, addiction-related issues, chronic illness concerns. long-term depression, or unresolved grief, etc., therapy may be long term.
 However, it is always up to you.
 Throughout our time together, I will check in with you to make sure we are still working on your goals and spending our time together on whatever is most important to you.
 I always want to make sure I am being supportive and helpful to you.

 IS THERAPY CONFIDENTIAL?